How to Increase Running Stamina For Beginners – 12 Ways

 I’ll be honest: I wasn’t thrilled at the idea of walking in between my runs at first.
 I thought it would slow me down.
 But here’s the truth: it made running doable and helped me avoid injuries.

-You start by alternating between running and walking.
-It could be 30 seconds of jogging followed by a minute of walking or more running and less walking as you get fitter.
 It’s about finding a rhythm that works for you.
 When I first did this, I ran longer and felt stronger without realizing it!

-To make the most out of the walk/run method, you must choose the right recipe.
+To get the most out of run-walk, find the balance that works for you.
 And that entirely depends on your starting point.

 • The Newbie: Jog for 20 to 30 seconds.
 Then walk for one to two minutes